ZengruiHan/ZengruiHan.github.io/_pages/about.md

 **News**

-- There'll be some mathematics seminars which are organized by USTC students in 2019 Fall semester.
+- There'll be some mathematics seminars which are organized by USTC professors and students in 2019 Fall semester.
 You can see the [poster](https://zengruihan.github.io/pdf/Seminar_poster.pdf) we made.
 If you want to put information of your seminar on it, please contact me.